 Discover Spinalonga’s rich history, explore Agios Nikolaos Lagoon, and savor authentic Greek street food on this full-day guided tour.

-- Spinalonga - After gathering all participants, the journey will begin at Elounda Village port, where the group will board a boat to sail to Spinalonga, the last leper colony in Europe.
-This island, located near Elounda, was originally fortified by the Venetians in 1579 with a fortress boasting 40 cannons, and it features some of the best-preserved…
+- Spinalonga - After gathering all participants, the journey will commence at Elounda Village port, where the group will board a boat to sail to Spinalonga, the last leper colony in Europe.
+This island, located near Elounda, was originally fortified by the Venetians in 1579 with a fortress boasting 40 cannons, featuring some of the best-preserved…

 -

-Spinalonga - After gathering all participants, the journey will begin at Elounda Village port, where the group will board a boat to sail to Spinalonga, the last leper colony in Europe.
-This island, located near Elounda, was originally fortified by the Venetians in 1579 with a fortress boasting 40 cannons, and it features some of the best-preserved walls in Europe.
+Spinalonga - After gathering all participants, the journey will commence at Elounda Village port, where the group will board a boat to sail to Spinalonga, the last leper colony in Europe.
+This island, located near Elounda, was originally fortified by the Venetians in 1579 with a fortress boasting 40 cannons, featuring some of the best-preserved walls in Europe.

 From 1903 to 1957, Spinalonga served as a leper colony, providing residents with improved living conditions, medical assistance, and economic support.
-Visitors can explore the ruins of the market street, shops, hospital, and the small houses where lepers lived in isolation.
+Visitors can explore the remnants of the market street, shops, hospital, and numerous small houses where lepers once lived in isolation.

 -

-Elounda - After departing Spinalonga Island, there will be free time to explore the charming village of Elounda or enjoy a swim in the crystal-clear waters of Elounda Bay.
+Elounda - After departing Spinalonga Island, there is free time to explore the charming village of Elounda or enjoy a swim in the pristine waters of Elounda Bay.

 -

-Agios Nikolaos - The tour will continue to Agios Nikolaos, a town with 14,000 residents, situated on the Gulf of Mirabello.
-At the heart of Agios Nikolaos is Lake Voulismeni, likely formed by an earthquake.
-Here, visitors can enjoy a coffee break or a stroll around the lake, offering a stunning view over the town center and harbor.
-Adjacent to the picturesque harbor are tree-lined streets filled with shops, perfect for some serious shopping.
+Agios Nikolaos - The tour will proceed to Agios Nikolaos, a town with a population of 14,000, situated along the Gulf of Mirabello.
+At the heart of Agios Nikolaos lies Lake Voulismeni, likely formed by an earthquake.
+Here, visitors can enjoy a coffee break or stroll around the lake, offering a stunning view over the town center and harbor.
+Adjacent to the picturesque harbor are tree-lined streets filled with shops, perfect for indulging in some serious shopping.

 -

-Omalia Olive Press - A brief visit to an olive factory in Malia will allow for tasting the renowned Cretan olive oil.
+Omalia Olive Press - A brief visit to an olive factory in Malia is included, where guests can taste the renowned Cretan olive oil.

 - Bottled water